• Skip to primary navigation

 • Share

-Many find beef to be one of the richest tasting proteins.
+Many find beef to be one of the richest-tasting proteins.
 Beef is not only a great source of iron, but it is an amazing key ingredient in many things from juicy and delicious burgers to stews and sauces.
 The best way to know that you are purchasing fresh beef is when the meat is firm to the touch and dark red.
 So I thought I would walk you through How to Know Your Cuts of Canadian Beef!

-It is important to know the difference between different cuts of beef, especially if you are meal planning or wanting to make a great beef dinner.
+It is important to know the difference between different cuts of beef, especially if you are meal planning or want to make a great beef dinner.
 Here is an intensive look at all the cuts of Canadian Beef you can get and enjoy!!

 How to Know Your Cuts of Canadian Beef